vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 * Gifs are often composed of partially-transparent layers that stack to create the illustion of a moving image.
 * Some of the layers can be smaller than the overall image ("the canvas").
 Scaling them individually changes their size relative to the canvas.
-* It's therefore necessary to preprocess them so that each layer show the full-sized image at that point in the animation before applying transformations.
+* It's necessary to preprocess them using imagemagick's coalesce command.
+Coalesce takes each layer and outputs the complete, non-transparent animation frame at that point in time.
 * Preprocessing the image in that way makes the filesize much larger.
 It needs to be re-optimized after the transformation.
 * Carrierwave's default `manipulate!` command doesn't allow that type of preprocessing.
 We need to call imagmagick's `convert` directly instead.